 One of the main reasons cybercriminals hack into a Gmail account is to gain the resources to set new passwords to access other sites, including bank accounts, e-wallets, crypto sites, or work systems.
 They might also be hacking your Gmail to get to Google documents like online spreadsheets, or to use other Google products linked to your account.

 Always be vigilant about any emails from Gmail or other accounts related to password changes you did not request or other security notifications.
-Additionally, remember that if one of your services has been hacked, there is a chance the hacker first hacked your Gmail to access the site.
+Additionally, remember that if one of your Google services has been hacked, there is a chance the hacker first hacked your Gmail to access the site.

-How to recover your hacked Gmail account in 2023
+How to recover your hacked Gmail account in 2024

 To recover a hacked Gmail account, you must act fast.
 Speed is of the essence because the more time you give a hacker, the more control they will have over your account and the less likely you will be able to recover it.